Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 We conclude:

-- Number of steps needed for a given quality is proportional to the logarithm of the initial error.
+- The number of steps needed for a given quality is proportional to the logarithm of the initial error.
 - To increase the accuracy with an order of magnitude, only a few more steps are needed.
 - Convergence is again determined by the *condition number* $m/M$.
 Note that for large condition numbers: $\log(1/c)=-\log(1-\frac{m}{M})\approx m/M$, so the number of required iterations increases linearly with increasing $m/M$.